As Covid-19 numbers rise, the CDC chief says she's scared about where US is headed. But it's not too late to change country's course - KRDO

 Most recently, Delaware Gov. John Carney announced he was increasing outdoor gathering limits and easing capacity restrictions in outdoor venues starting Thursday.

-Alabama Gov. Kay Ivey will move ahead with her plan to end the state’s mask mandate next week, her spokesperson told CNN.
+Alabama Gov. Kay Ivey will move ahead with her plan to end the state’s mask mandate April 9, her spokesperson told CNN.

 On Monday, President Joe Biden made a plea to leaders across the country to put mask mandates back in place.